 Delos Museum Opening Hours

-The museum is open daily from March to November from 10 am and the entry fee is included in the Delos entry fee of 12 euro.
+The museum is usually open daily from March to November from 10 am and the entry fee is included in the Delos entry fee of 12 euro.

 Visiting Delos Island